sanjar-notes/react/home/4_resource_itineraries/2_React_the_complete_guide/26_Testing_React_Apps/388_Understanding_the_Techinical_setup_and_tools_involved.md

 4. Test runner

 We will be using the following tools to test React apps:
-1. Jest - general purpose JavaScript test runner and assertion library
+1. Vitest/Jest - general purpose JavaScript test runner and assertion library
 2. React-Testing-Library - renderer and inspector for React apps

 `create-react-app` has both set up by default.